rails/rails/guides/source/nested_model_forms.md

 }
 ```

 That’s it.
-The controller will simply pass this hash on to the model from the +create+ action.
-The model will then handle building the +address+ association for you and automatically save it when the parent (+person+) is saved.
+The controller will simply pass this hash on to the model from the `create` action.
+The model will then handle building the `address` association for you and automatically save it when the parent (`person`) is saved.

 #### Nested form for a collection of associated objects